NativeScript/docs-v7/docs/app-and-screen-templates/creating-custom-templates.md

 ## Template Structure Guidelines

 - Create folders named for the feature area they represent.
-Each feature area should be placed in a separate folder in the template's folder structure.
+Each featured area should be placed in a separate folder in the template's folder structure.

-- Place each page, view model, and service in its own file.
+- Place each page, view model, and service in its file.
 Apply the single responsibility principle (SRP) to all pages, view models, services, and other symbols.
 This helps make the app cleaner, easier to read and maintain, and more testable.

 - Consider creating a folder for a page when it has multiple accompanying files (.ts, .xml, .scss/css, etc.).

 - Avoid putting all of your app template's code in a root folder named _app_.
-When the actual app is created from the template, all of the template's code will indeed go inside a root **app** folder but you MUST NOT define this folder in the hierarchy of your template; otherwise the tns create CLI command will not function properly.
+When the actual app is created from the template, all of the template's code will indeed go inside a root **app** folder, but you MUST NOT define this folder in the hierarchy of your template; otherwise, the tns create CLI command will not function properly.

 ## Package.json Guidelines

 - Place a `package.json` file in the root folder of your app template.
 Note this is not the actual root package.json of the generated mobile app – it is only used by the `tns create` CLI command upon app creation.
 Do not expect that everything you place in your package.json will be transferred to the actual package.json file.
-Notably `scripts` property content is removed, however, if you provide preinstall / postinstall scripts they will be executed before getting removed.
-You can use this mechanism to generate / move settings files to the root folder of the generated app and/or generate actual "scripts" content for the resulting app package.json – see [copying settings files](https://github.com/NativeScript/template-master-detail-ts/blob/master/tools/preinstall.js) and [generating `scripts` commands on-the-fly](https://github.com/NativeScript/template-master-detail-ts/blob/master/tools/postinstall.js) for concrete examples.
+Notably `scripts` property content is removed.
+However, if you provide preinstall / postinstall scripts, they will be executed before getting removed.
+You can use this mechanism to generate/move settings files to the root folder of the generated app and generate actual "scripts" content for the resulting app package.json – see [copying settings files](https://github.com/NativeScript/template-master-detail-ts/blob/master/tools/preinstall.js) and [generating `scripts` commands on-the-fly](https://github.com/NativeScript/template-master-detail-ts/blob/master/tools/postinstall.js) for concrete examples.

 - Provide a value for the `name` property using the format: **tns-template-[custom-template-name-goes-here]-ts**.
 Note this property value is NOT transferred to the root package.json file generated by the tns create CLI command but can be found in the app/package.json file of the generated app.

-- Provide a value for the `version` property following semver rules (e.g. 1.0.0).
+- Provide a value for the `version` property following semver rules (e.g., 1.0.0).
 Note this property value is NOT transferred to the root package.json file generated by the tns create CLI command but can be found in the app/package.json file of the generated app.

 - Provide a value for the `main` property specifying the primary entry point to your app (usually **app.js**).